-Table 1 below sets out JNCC's view on the overall condition of the site's qualifying features based on our understanding of the feature.
-Please contact JNCC for further information if required.
-In summary, a feature is in unfavourable condition either where evidence indicates it needs to be restored or where restoration is not considered to be possible through human intervention.
-Conversely, a feature is in favourable condition where evidence indicates it is not being adversely affected.
+Table 1 below sets out JNCC's view on the overall condition of the site's qualifying feature.
+This view is based on information provided in the Supplementary Advice on Conservation objectives (SACO).

+The SACO sets out our understanding of the feature's attributes which are listed in the conservation objectives.
+In summary, a feature is in unfavourable condition either where evidence indicates one or more of its attributes need to be restored or where restoration is not considered to be possible through human intervention.
+Conversely, a feature is in favourable condition where evidence indicates none of the attributes are being adversely affected.
+To understand JNCC's view on condition you will need to refer to the SACO for this site.

 Table 1.
-JNCC's view on the condition of the qualifying features in the site.
+JNCC's view on the condition of the qualifying feature in the site.

-Protected feature View of condition Annex I: Submarine structures made by leaking gases Favourable
+Protected feature View of condition Annex I Submarine structures made by leaking gases Unfavourable - noting it is not considered feasible to restore some of the feature's attributes using management intervention

-The conservation measures listed below set out JNCC's view as to which, if any, human activities require management to maintain or restore the features within the site.
+The conservation measures listed below set out JNCC's view as to which, if any, human activities require management to maintain the feature within the site.